hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

       '                {\"name\":\"testout_info_0\",\"type\":\"string\" }]}"}'
       ```

-   1. Register new schemas to registry
+   1. Via a shell command, register new schemas to the schema registry server

       ```
       # register 'testout' schema